 West Yorkshire is quite the picture postcard with its wild sweeping moorland, deep valleys, pretty Pennine villages and grand old towns.

-General Manager, James Wiseman of Wood Hall recommends how to spend a weekend here.
+Wood Hall recommends how to spend a weekend here.

 There is nowhere more beautiful in Great Britain than Yorkshire and there is so much to see and do from museums to art-filled country houses and stunning gardens.
-I particularly love the varied landscapes here, whether that’s the patchwork of individually named Dales, peppered with charming villages, or the North York Moors, where in place of limestone crags and dramatic peaks you’ll find rolling hills of heather, ancient woodlands and rivers winding through lush green valleys.
-With 48 hours guests will have plenty of time to explore the attractions, as well as discover some of the hidden gems – here are a few of my favourites.
+We particularly love the varied landscapes here, whether that’s the patchwork of individually named Dales, peppered with charming villages, or the North York Moors, where in place of limestone crags and dramatic peaks you’ll find rolling hills of heather, ancient woodlands and rivers winding through lush green valleys.
+With 48 hours guests will have plenty of time to explore the attractions, as well as discover some of the hidden gems – here are a few of our favourites.

 With check-in from 3pm, why not make the most of your time in West Yorkshire and check out one of the county’s top attractions before you settle into our tranquil country house hotel.
 If you like modern and contemporary art then the Yorkshire Sculpture Park is definitely worth a stop, with open-air displays by some of the world’s finest artists all set within a beautiful historic estate in West Bretton.
 The Hepworth Wakefield Gallery is equally as impressive and in fact beat the Tate Modern to be crowned UK’s Museum of the Year by the Art Fund in 2017.